- 1. What is developer console?

 - 3. The main tabs in Developer Tools

 How to Open Console in Different Browsers

 It only takes a few clicks to open the console in whatever browser you are employing, and you can also start it by using shortcuts or hotkeys.
-In the guide below you will find brief instructions on how to open the console and screenshots of the process.
+In the guide below you will find brief instructions on how to open the console in all the most popular browsers and screenshots of the process.

-To open console in Google Chrome, you’ll need to click the three-dots icon in the upper-right-hand corner of the browser window, click More tools where you’ll find Developer Tools in a drop-down list.
+To open dev panel in Google Chrome, you’ll need to click the three-dots icon in the upper-right-hand corner of the browser window, click More tools where you’ll find Developer Tools in a drop-down list.

 One more option is to use Chrome dev tools hotkey: F12 (on Windows/Linux), and Option + ⌘ + J (on macOS).

 You’ll see console either at the bottom or on the right of the Chrome page.
 Select the Console option and start examining your code performance.

 Further, as you’ve learned how to open developer console in Chrome, you’ll get acquainted with the process of opening developer tools in different browsers.

 Mozilla console can be initiated by clicking Web Developer in a top-right-hand menu, then, by choosing Browser Console.
 Also, you may use a Firefox developer tools shortcut, that is Ctrl+Shift+J.

 In Safari to open console, you’ll need to enable the Developer Menu.
 To do that, go to Safari’s preferences (Safari Menu > Preferences) and choose the Advanced Tab.